Task-Robust Model-Agnostic Meta-Learning: Proof of Theorem

 where \eqref{noncon-p-hat} follows because $\hat{g}_p^t$ is an unbiased estimate of $g_p^t$.
 Using \eqref{noncon-p-hat} and the identity $2ab = a^2 + b^2 - (a-b)^2$ with $a = p-p^t$ and $b = \eta_p \hat{g}_p^t$ yields

-where \eqref{noncon-p-projprop} follows from the projection property and \eqref{noncon-p-gbound} follows from the definition of $\hat{G}_p$.
+where \eqref{noncon-p-projprop} follows from the projection property and \eqref{noncon-p-gbound} follows from Lemma \ref{bound_grad}.
 Summing from $t = 1$ to $T$ and taking the expectation over all the stochastic gradients of both sides and using the Law of Iterated Expectations to remove the conditioning on $\mathcal{F}^t$, we obtain

-where \eqref{non-tele} follows from the telescoping sum and \eqref{noncon-p-pbound} follows from the fact that $p, p^1 \in \Delta$ and $\Delta$ is contained in an $\ell_2$ ball of radius 1.
+where \eqref{non-tele} follows from the telescoping sum and \eqref{noncon-p-pbound} follows from the fact that $p, p^1 \in \Delta_n$ and $\Delta_n$ is contained in an $\ell_2$ ball of radius 1.
 Dividing both sides of \eqref{noncon-p-pbound} by $T$ and rearranging terms

-Finally, since \eqref{premax} holds for all $p \in \Delta$, we maximize the right hand side over $p \in \Delta$, yielding
+Finally, since \eqref{premax} holds for all $p \in \Delta_n$, we maximize the right hand side over $p \in \Delta_n$, yielding

 From \eqref{noncon-p-equal}, the left hand side above is equal to $\mathbb{E}\left[ \phi(w_T^\tau, p_T^\tau) \right]$, thus completing the proof. \end{proof}